 Core features to look for in a Touch extension vpn

-When evaluating a browser-based VPN extension, here are the features that truly matter: Change vpn settings windows 10 step-by-step guide to configure and optimize your Windows 10 vpn connections
+When evaluating a browser-based VPN extension, here are the features that truly matter: Tunnelbear vpn rating 2026

 - Encryption and protocol support: look for strong encryption AES-256 and modern protocols OpenVPN, WireGuard, or equivalent used by the extension.
 This ensures your browser data stays private even on public networks.